7 Ways to Improve Memory & Focus at Any Age

 - Folate, along with the other B vitamins, is crucial for the manufacturing of neurotransmitters in the brain.
 It supports a healthy inflammatory response in the brain, as well as modulates the homocysteine levels associated with dementia and other degenerative brain disorders.8

-- N-Acetyl Cysteine is a form of cysteine found in high-protein foods such as chicken, turkey, and eggs which also supports cognitive function.
+- N-Acetyl Tyrosine is an amino acid found in high-protein foods such as chicken, turkey, fish, bananas, and pumpkin seeds which also supports cognitive function.

 - Ginkgo Biloba impacts memory loss associated with age and supports overall mental function.
 The only source is the tree itself, which can be dangerous to eat on its own.
 An extract from the tree is the source I use for my supplement, which is third-party tested for safety and purity.